Our Greek Sources

 Simplicity and Transparency

-- The Codex Vaticanus is our primary source for the Christian Era books.
+- For the Old Testament: The Codex Vaticanus is our primary source for the Old Testament books, with gaps completed by the Sinaiticus and Alexandrinus.

-- Where the Aramaic sources disagree with the Greek, we use the Aramaic readings (learn why) and mark it with the symbol [Ar.], and perhaps with a translator note.
+- In many books, where the Aramaic sources disagree with the Greek, we use the Aramaic readings (learn why), but these will always be marked and documented.

 Now everybody knows exactly what sources we used, and why.